-The Fife and Drum Inn, located right in the heart of downtown Williamsburg, offers not only stunning rooms and top quality guest experience, but it couldn’t be in a more convenient location for enjoying all that historic Williamsburg has to offer.
+The Fife and Drum Inn, located right in the heart of downtown Williamsburg, offers not only stunning rooms and top-quality guest experience, but it couldn’t be in a more convenient location for enjoying all that historic Williamsburg has to offer.

-Most guests enjoy taking advantage of the inn’s proximity to Colonial Williamsburg and the picturesque College of William and Mary campus, opting forgo driving from place to place and navigate the city on foot.
+Most guests enjoy taking advantage of the inn’s proximity to Colonial Williamsburg and the picturesque College of William and Mary campus, opting to forgo driving from place to place and navigating the city on foot.
 But the inn’s prime location may make it hard to get anywhere too quickly.
 No, not because of traffic, but because there is so much to see and do along the way.

 A few of our favorite local restaurants include:

 Aromas – calling all coffee lovers, sandwich lovers, mac and cheese lovers… basically, food lovers in general.
 Aromas has a little bit of everything and is the perfect spot to unwind after a long day of exploring.

 Berret’s Seafood Restaurant and Taphouse Grill – what’s not to like about a place that serves oysters on the half shell, she crab soup, and fresh-caught seafood dishes?
 Berret’s offers the best of both worlds with a fine dining experience inside and a more casual bar and grill setting outdoors.